Practice-Led PhD Research

 Making The Conceptual Tangible: The Role of Art in Communicating Science

-Communicating Science Through Art: A Practice-led Research Project
+Communicating Science Through Art: Practice-led Research

 Abstract